 Before buying a pet, make sure you are fully informed about your purchase and the seller.

-Before you take a photo or click to share wildlife content, consider how an animal's welfare may be affected either locally or in the wild.
+Before you take a photo or click to share wildlife content, consider how an animal's wellbeing may be affected either locally or in the wild.